-Your credit score (also called a credit rating) is important because it helps banks, mortgage providers and credit card companies work out whether or not to lend you money.
+Your credit score (also called a credit rating) helps banks, mortgage providers and credit card companies work out whether or not to lend you money.

 And sometimes insurance companies use it too.
 Here's how it all works.

 If you pay for your car insurance in one lump sum, your credit score won't be affected at all.

 But if you use have traditional pay-monthly car insurance, it usually will.
 Your insurance provider is giving you a year's worth of car insurance and allowing you to pay it off month by month.
 You're entering into a credit agreement with them, which is a type of high-interest loan.